mariahcoleno/ImageAnnotationToolV2/image_annotation/README.md

 #### Option 1: From GitHub (Clone)
 - **Note**:
   - Start in your preferred directory (e.g., `cd ~/Desktop/` or `cd ~/Downloads/` or `cd ~/Documents/`) to control where the repository clones.
-  - If you skip this, it clones to your current directory.
+  - If you skip this step, it clones to your current directory.
 1. Clone the repository: `git clone https://github.com/mariahcoleno/ImageAnnotationToolV2.git`
 2. Navigate to the image_annotation directory: `cd image_annotation/` (from the root of your cloned repository)
 3. Create a virtual environment: `python3 -m venv venv`